ArloL/corporate-python/README.md

-# ansible-container
+# corporate-python

-A container for executing ansible.
+A container for executing python in corporate environments.

 # Quickstart